 \section{Handling Big Data}

-Usually, each task in MTL has a limited number of training data, which are not so big.
-However, when the number of tasks is large, the total number of training data in all the tasks can be very big and hence a `big' aspect in MTL is the number of tasks.
-Another `big' aspect in MTL is the data dimensionality which can be very high.
-For a big number of tasks, we can either employ online MTL or devise parallel and distributed MTL methods to accelerate the learning process and when the data lie in a high-dimensional space, we can speedup the learning via feature selection, dimensionality reduction, and feature hashing to reduce the dimension without losing much useful information.
+When the number of tasks is large, the total number of training data in all the tasks can be very big and hence a `big' aspect in MTL denotes the number of tasks.
+In this case, we can either devise online, parallel, or distributed MTL models to accelerate the learning process.
+Another `big' aspect in MTL lies in the data dimensionality which can be very high.
+In this situation, we can speedup the learning via feature selection, dimensionality reduction and feature hashing to reduce the dimension without losing too much useful information.
 In this section, we review some relevant works.